Raymond9734/trucking-logistics-app/frontend/README.md

 A comprehensive ELD compliance and route planning system for the trucking industry, built with React, Vite, and Tailwind CSS.

-## 🚀 Phase 1 Implementation Complete
+## 🚀 Phase 2 Implementation Complete

-Phase 1 focuses on establishing a solid foundation with a professional design system and modular component architecture.
+Phase 2 delivers the core trucking logistics functionality with trip planning, route mapping, and ELD log generation.

 ### ✅ What's Included in Phase 1: